-By 1920 the company had grown almost unrecognisably and was exporting around the world.
-In 1921 Arthur Barker, founder & "Grandfather" of the Brand passed away.
+By 1920 Barker Shoes had grown almost unrecognisable and was exporting around the world.
+In 1921 Arthur Barker, founder & "Grandfather" of the Barker Shoes Brand passed away.

-After World War 2 the company expanded in Earl's Barton by opening a new factory on Station Road which helped cope with demand of the developing brand.
+After World War 2 Barker Shoes expanded in Earl's Barton by opening a new factory on Station Road which helped cope with demand of the developing brand.